A World Restored, by Henry A. Kissinger, subtitled

 adaptation to circumstance are considered balanced and sane, for

-they have all the good reasons
+they have all the good

 But it is the essence of a revolutionary power that it possesses